zk-org/zk-nvim/README.md

 An explicitly provided path will always take precedence and override the automatic notebook discovery.
 However, this is always optional, and usually not necessary.

+## Getting Started

+After you have installed the plugin and added the setup code to your config, you are good to go.
+If you are not familiar with zk, we recommed you to also read the [zk docs](https://github.com/mickael-menu/zk/tree/main/docs).

+When using the default config, the zk LSP client will automatically attach itself to buffers inside your notebook and provide capabilities like completion, hover and go-to-definition; see https://github.com/mickael-menu/zk/issues/22 for a full list of what is supported.

+Try out different [commands](#built-in-commands) such as `:ZkNotes` or `:ZkNew`, see what they can do, and learn as you go.

 ## Built-in Commands

 **Via VimL**